First Grade Science Projects

 Ask if any of the students have used a flashlight before.
 Almost every hand will probably go up, but let them give as many examples as they can of when they might need to use one.
 Then ask if anyone knows how a flashlight works.
 Chances are that nobody will raise their hand, so ask how many would like to learn, and let the fun begin.

 You could break into a couple of first grade science project groups, but at this age, it is probably best to show them all in a single group and supervise while each that want to try can do so.
-Please be sure to set some first grade science project rules like the wire and battery are handled with care and only one person touches them at a time, etc.
+Please be sure to set some project rules like the wire and battery are handled with care and only one person touches them at a time, etc.

 If you have not stripped about 1 inch of insulation off each end of the wire and made a small loop in one of the ends with a pair of pliers, do so now.
 Bend the wire as shown in the above photo and place the bulb in the loop.